SleepingWhale/Char-converter/README.md

 # Char converter

-Pure JS and AngularJS versions of char coverter.
+Pure JS and AngularJS versions of char converter.
 It converts plain text to
 <ul>
 <li>Boolean code</li>